Home Tutorials Training Consulting Books Company Contact us

 file type taskfile@2x

-Now configure the generic editor to use this icon for your content type.
+Add the extension point org.eclipse.ui.genericeditor.icons to your plugin.xml file and configure that the generic editor use your icon for your content type.

 generic editor icon defined